qadabie/NCAAB_TransferPortal/README.md

 - Quantify whether transfer minutes (and roster churn) correlate with offensive rhythm, adaptation time, and similarity at season's end.

 ### Step 1: Data Sourcing
+Scrape raw NCAA basketball data from ESPN, including play-by-play logs, box scores, player rosters, and opponent defensive metrics for all games from 2021–2025.

 Files:

-- Data_pull.r
+- `Data_pull.r`

-  - function_pbp(season): Pulls raw ESPN play-by-play data for every NCAAB game in a given season.
+  - `function_pbp(season)`: Pulls raw ESPN play-by-play data for every NCAAB game in a given season.
-  - function_player_box(season): Pulls box score data from ESPN for all games in a season.
+  - `function_player_box(season)`: Pulls box score data from ESPN for all games in a season.

-- Player_data.r
+-`Player_data.r`
   - Loops through each team and pulls all players' season-long statistics from ESPN.

-- Opp_tracker.r
+-`Opp_tracker.r`
   - Compiles game-by-game opponent defensive data for each team from 2021-22 to 2024-25, including:
     - Adjusted Defensive Efficiency
     - Turnover Rate Forced